yuna0x0/zed-yarn-spinner/README.md

-# zed-yarn-spinner
-Yarn Spinner language server support for Zed
+# Yarn Spinner Extension for Zed